JacobTutt/dual_autodiff_package/README.md

     ```bash
     pip install -e ".[tutorial]" # to be able to run notebook
     pip install -e ".[testing]" # to be able to run test suit
+    pip install -e. ".[docs]" # to be able to build docs locally
-    pip install -e ".[tutorial,testing]" # to be able to run both (for coursework assesment)
+    pip install -e ".[tutorial,testing,docs]" # to be able to run all (for coursework assesment)
     ```

     2.2.
 Or install binary wheels: